Santa Sangre: Plot

-The film starts with a naked figure sitting in a tree in a mental asylum.
-Nurses come out to him, to try to coax him off of his perch, using a plate of raw fish to persuade him to come down.
-As the nurses get him to put on some overalls, it is shown that he has a tattoo of a phoenix on his chest.
+A naked man, Fénix, clings to a tree trunk in a cell at a mental asylum.
+A doctor and nurses coax him from his perch using a raw fish, which he starts to eat.
+As they dress him in coveralls, a tattoo of a phoenix on his chest is made visible.

-Years ago, Fenix spends his time performing as a "child magician" in a circus run by his father Orgo, the knife-thrower, and his mother Concha, a trapeze artist and aerialist.
-The circus crew also includes, among others, a tattooed woman, who acts as the object of Orgo's knife-throwing feats, her adopted daughter Alma (a deaf mute mime and tightrope walker whom Fenix is close to), Fenix's dwarf friend Aladin, a pack of clowns and an elephant.
-Orgo carries on a very public flirtation with the tattooed woman, and their knife-throwing act is heavily sexualized.
+Years ago, Fénix was a child magician in a Mexican circus, Circo del Gringo, run by his father Orgo, a knife-thrower, and his mother Concha, an aerialist.
+The circus includes a tattooed lady who performs with Orgo, her adopted daughter Alma (a deaf-mute mime and tightrope walker whom Fénix loves), Fénix's dwarf friend Aladin, a troupe of clowns and an elephant.
+Orgo flirts publicly with the tattooed lady.

-Concha is also the leader of a religious cult that considers as its patron saint a girl who was raped and had her arms cut off by two brothers.
-Their church is about to be bulldozed at the behest of the landowner, and the followers make one last stand against the police and the bulldozers.
-A Roman Catholic Monsignor arrives to attempt to resolve the conflict, but after he enters the temple to inspect it he deems it sacrilege and angrily leaves in disgust, so the demolition is carried out.
-Fenix leads Concha back to the circus, where she discovers Orgo's affair, but Orgo, being also a hypnotist, puts Concha in a trance and rapes her.
+Concha also leads a Folk Catholic cult whose patron saint is a girl who was raped and had her arms cut off.
+Their church is about to be razed at the behest of the landowner, but the followers make a last stand against police and bulldozers.
+A Monsignor arrives to resolve the conflict, but he decides the temple is sacrilegious and leaves in disgust, so the demolition proceeds.
+Fénix leads Concha back to the circus, where she discovers Orgo's affair, but Orgo hypnotizes Concha and rapes her.

-The circus elephant dies, much to Fenix's grief, and a public funeral is conducted, in which the elephant is paraded through the city inside a giant casket.
-The casket is then dropped into the city dump, where scavengers open it up and proceed to carve up the elephant and take away the meat.
-Orgo chides Fenix for crying "like a little girl" and tattoos a spread-eagled phoenix onto his chest, identical to the one on his own chest, using a knife dipped in red ink.
-This tattoo, Orgo says, will make Fenix a man.
+The circus elephant dies, much to Fénix's grief.
+It is paraded through the city inside a giant casket, which is dropped into the city dump.
+Hundreds of scavengers open it, tear apart the elephant, and take away the meat.
+Orgo chides Fénix for crying "like a little girl" and tattoos a phoenix onto his chest, identical to the one on his own chest, using a knife dipped in red ink.
+This tattoo, Orgo says, makes Fénix a man.